Gibbo3771/ruby_calc/README.md

 # ruby_calc
-# Simple ruby CLI calculator
+# A simple ruby CLI calculator

 This is a simple string parser calculator that runs in the command line.